toriseymour83-cell/MythosDB/docs/csv_quality_checks.md

 locations.location_id
 ```

-Before adding new records, check that the linked ID actually exists.
+Before adding new records, check that the linked ID exists.

 Example: